sean-mcelwain/javascript_quiz/README.md

 <a name='description'></a>
 ## Description

-This is WebPage containing a simple Javascript Quiz that allows a user to take a quiz over Javascript material and then give a score.
+This is webpage containing a simple JavaScript Quiz that allows a user to take a quiz over JavaScript material and then give a score.
 This app utilizes: (1) HTML, (2) CSS, and (3) Javascript.

 # URL: https://sean-mcelwain.github.io/javascript_quiz/